 Ray tracing, simply put, is the simulation of real-time light interactions with virtual objects as if it was in the real world.

-When done effectively, this improves the detail quality for rendered graphics at very high levels, making them look even more realistic than ever before.
+When done effectively, this enhances the detail quality for rendered graphics at extremely high levels, making them look even more realistic than ever before.

 However, as many already understand, there is considerably more to the idea of live light directions than merely enhancing aesthetics.